StevenMMortimer/modernr/how-work-in-r-gets-shared/how-work-in-r-gets-shared.md

 ---
 ```

 This tells **knitr** that it should produce a GitHub document (a speciic type of markdown) with a table of contents that includes all the first and second-level headers.

+### Non-R Code

 The interesting thing is that R Markdown can incorporate other languges such as Python:

 ``` python
 squares = [x**2 for x in range(10)]